Pharmr/almace-scaffolding/_app/_pages/providers.md

 ---
 # Getting started

+**Step 1: Create your own microservice**

-**Providers have flexibilty in what they manage and what therapeutics they offer.
-To get started, providers can create their own lightweight service.**
+Providers have flexibilty in what they manage and what therapeutics they offer.
+They can create a new service in a few simple steps:

 1. Choose a condition
 2. Determine your patient population & eligibility